 When you are pregnant you get so much advice form moms who have been there before and I wish I would have listened more.
 I kept thinking “oh my baby won’t be like that” every mom seemed to paint an unpleasant picture that I stop listening after awhile.

-The first few weeks life is amazing and very challenging!
+The life with a newborn is exciting and very challenging!
 I have put together the biggest lessons I have learned when my baby was a newborn.

 Make sure to read to the bottom of this post you that you don’t miss anything!

 Your Birth Will Change How Long Your Postpartum Recovery Is.